 The universe of program applicants is limited to local government entities or state agencies that own or manage critical facilities.
-For this program, critical facilities are any (a) public facility, including any federal, state, county, or municipal facility, (b) non-profit and/or private facility, including any hospital, police station, fire station, water/wastewater treatment facility, school, multifamily building, or similar facility that (A) is determined to be either Tier 1 or critical infrastructure by the Office of Emergency Management or the Office of Homeland Security and Preparedness or (B) could serve as a shelter during a power outage.4 The program will be managed by BPU through a Memorandum of Understanding (MOU) process that includes all the Town Center DER partners, including the applicable Electric Distribution Company (EDC).
+For this program, critical facilities are any (a) public facility, including any federal, state, county, or municipal facility, (b) non-profit and/or private facility, including any hospital, police station, fire station, water/wastewater treatment facility, school, multifamily building, or similar facility that (A) is determined to be either Tier 1 or critical infrastructure by the Office of Emergency Management or the Office of Homeland Security and Preparedness or (B) could serve as a shelter during a power outage.
+The program will be managed by BPU through a Memorandum of Understanding (MOU) process that includes all the Town Center DER partners, including the applicable Electric Distribution Company (EDC).
 The program will be managed in two phases: Phase 1 will be limited to an initial feasibility evaluation of the Town Center DER Microgrid, and Phase 2 will consist of detailed engineering design.
-An applicant for Phase 2 must have had a Phase 1 evaluation study approved by BPU to be eligible for Phase 2.
-The program is not open to single-building or campus-setting microgrids that are eligible for other NJCEP incentives.
+An applicant for Phase 2 must have had a Phase 1 evaluation study approved by BPU to be eligible for other NJCEP incentives.
 Initially, the program will be available to fund only Phase 1 initial feasibility studies.